quockhangdev/quockhangdev/README.md

 ### Hi there 👋, my name is Khang.
 I am from Fuixlabs.

-I have more than a year of experience working as a backend developer at the moment.
+💬 I have more than a year of experience working as a backend developer at the moment.

 ### Several of the projects I have worked on include:

 1. Dominium: Self Sovereign Identity

-2. Paperless Cross-Border Trade
+2. TradeTrust: Paperless Cross-Border Trade

 3. Fair Supply Chain in Ghana

 4. Commonlands: Securing Land & Loans in Emerging Markets

-Please check the website of my company for additional information.
+😄 Please check the website of my company for additional information.